 Employees are strictly prohibited from undertaking political campaign activities at all times in which they are required to render services to the University and when acting as a representative of the University outside of their work.
 If you make political statements though social media and you have in any way identified yourself as an employee of the University, you must expressly state that you are not speaking on behalf of the University.

 Saint Louis University has many stakeholders who work hard to make the University what it is today and hold the keys to its future.
-Consider these stakeholders, and the University, when posting on its behalf.
+Consider these stakeholders, and the University, when posting on SLU's behalf.

-If you communicate online about the University or University related matters use good judgment, disclose your connection to the University and make sure you have all the facts before posting.
+If you communicate online about the University or University-related matters, use good judgment, disclose your connection to the University and make sure you have all the facts before posting.
 Strive for accuracy, proofread and spell check; errors and omissions reflect poorly on the University and may have significant consequences.

 If you are in error, or have inadvertently omitted pertinent information in your post, acknowledge the error and make corrections quickly and prominently.